guralpa/guralpa.github.io/_pages/about.md

 Hi!
 I'm Aren, a third-year undergraduate at Brown University studying mathematics.
 I like all kinds of math, but I find the intersections of different fields particularly interesting.
 I'm currently working on a research project advised by [Eric Larson](https://www.math.brown.edu/elarso19/).
 I'm also a proud dual-alum of [Budapest Semesters in Mathematics](https://budapestsemesters.com) and [HCSSiM](https://hcssim.org/).

 Outside of classes, I like to write poetry, play puzzle games, and read.
 I delight in climbing high places, like those found at Rock Spot Providence, where I boulder in the v3-4 range.
+Photo credit: [Chloe Qiao](https://www.qiaochloe.com/) (thanks!)